hmphry/simple-validation/README.md

 simple-validation (refactored by David Myers)
 =================

 Extremely simple form validation with JQuery.
 Checks if text inputs are filled and if email inputs contain valid email on un-focus or submit.
+I will soon add support for other elements as well!

 ~~Add `.validate-form` on forms that you'd like to be validated, and `.validate` on the inputs you'd liked checked.
 You can use this multiple times on the same page.~~